Shpinkso/paulblay-hugo/content/blog/trying_out_codex.md

 ### Interaction

-**1. Starting with asking it to help me check for broken links or image references across my site during the preview pipeline, it picks Lychee as the tool and correctly identifies the pipeline to make changes in.** 👍
+**1. Starting with asking it to help me check for broken links or image references across my site during the preview pipeline**

+it picks Lychee as the tool and correctly identifies the pipeline to make changes in. 👍

 ... but it gets the lychee syntax wrong for html return codes to accept - checking the Lychee documentation myself, it's clear that it's wrong. 👎